hheinzer/ccfd/README.md

 ## Usage

-Naviagte to the `calc` folder.
+Navigate to the `calc` folder.
 Here you will find example input files, such as the SOD test case.
 The calculation can be started by simply executing `ccfd` followed by the `.ini` file, containing the case setup
 ```
 $ ../bin/ccfd sod.ini
 ```